eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 Assigns the callback for custom transport.

+:transport: The uninitialized structure used for managing the transport.
+            This structure must be accessible during the connection.
 :framing: Enables or disables Stream Framing Protocol for a custom transport.
 :open: Callback for opening a custom transport.
 :close: Callback for closing a custom transport.